shukla-surendra/OxideOS/docs/interrupts/interrupts_docs.md

 The PIC tells the CPU: “Hey, interrupt number X occurred.”

-The CPU pauses what it was doing, looks up the Interrupt Descriptor Table (IDT) entry for that interrupt vector, and jumps to your interrupt handler code.
+The CPU pauses what it was doing, looks up the Interrupt Descriptor Table (IDT) entry for that interrupt vector, and jumps to interrupt handler code.

-Once your OS handles the interrupt, you send an EOI (End Of Interrupt) signal back to the PIC, so it can allow more interrupts.
+Once OS handles the interrupt, you send an EOI (End Of Interrupt) signal back to the PIC, so it can allow more interrupts.

 ## 📌 OS dev specifics: